haskell-servant/servant/servant-client-core/README.md

 ## For combinator-writers

-You'l need to define a new `HasClient` instance for your combinator.
+You'll need to define a new `HasClient` instance for your combinator.
 There are plenty of examples to guide you in the [HasClient](src/Servant/Client/Core/Internal/HasClient.hs) module.